What Our Students Say

 Director of Academic Development, Coordinator, Centre for Encountering the Bible, Short Courses and Programme Leader for Exploring Theology Read more

 Programme Leader for Postgraduate Programmes in Theology, Ministry and Mission Read more

 For Us Men and For Our Salvation?
 When Feminism, Ritual and Liturgy Collide

-Much of the liturgy used in our church settings speaks overwhelmingly of male experience, language and shaping, which has not only formed church culture, but has been influential in forming wider society.
+Much of the liturgy used in church settings speaks overwhelmingly of male experience, language and shaping, which has not only formed church culture, but has been influential in forming wider society.

 Efforts to reimagine liturgy to reflect the feminine and women’s experiences have been deemed transgressive and gained little mainstream traction.

 In light of recent events perhaps now is the time for the church to review the language it uses and ask how it has contributed to a culture where huge numbers of women within our society feel unsafe and silenced.

 As language helps to form culture, what can the church do to alter its language to help create safer spaces for women to feel heard, recognized and valued within the story of human and divine connection?

 This session will provide an opportunity for you to draw on your creativity to imagine how the language of worship could speak more broadly, richly and deeply of the whole of human experience, thereby promoting healing both within the church and the wider culture.